dnc77/dev-python/astrodates/README.md

 ***IMPORTANT NOTE:***

-While this application has been written mostly with the help of `LLM's` and `AI` coding assistances, some sensitive areas have been scrutinized and had to be rewritten carefully.
+While this application has been written mostly with the help of `LLM's` and `AI` coding assistance, some sensitive areas have been scrutinized and had to be rewritten carefully.
 Albeit, this product is considered to be a **prototype**.
 Some initial tests have been conducted but it is subject to more intense testing.

 ## 2. Getting the application to run